acorbe/my-emacs-configuration/README.md

 # my-emacs-configuration

 This is my current emacs configuration, updated as it goes.
-Essential in my daily work as reasearcher/developer :).
+I use emacs for nearly everything in my  work as a [reasearcher, which entail a lot of software development :).](http://corbetta.phys.tue.nl)

 Tested on emacs 26.2 (how to install latest emacs: [linux](http://ubuntuhandbook.org/index.php/2019/02/install-gnu-emacs-26-1-ubuntu-18-04-16-04-18-10/),  [macos](https://emacs.stackexchange.com/questions/37240/how-install-emacs-26-or-whatever-latest-ver-on-mac)).